anpham6/chrome-docs/source/image/index.rst

     }
   }

-.. note:: Jimp rotation is counter-clockwise.
+.. tip:: Jimp rotation is counter-clockwise.
 Use {-45} to achieve a 45-degree clockwise rotation.

 Image conversion can be achieved using the ``commands`` array property in a FileAsset object.